cloudmesh/cloudmesh-installer/README.md

         numbers of cloudmesh on your system, github, and pypi.
 THis helps identifying if you may run an odlder version.

-        In addition we try to check if you do use pyenv
+        In addition we try to check if you do use venv

     cloudmesh-installer git key [LOCATION]

         This command only works if you use ssh keys to authenticate with github.
-        This command makes uploading the key easy as it checks for your key and provides via the web browser automatic pageloads to github for the keyupload.
-YOu do not have tou use this command.
+        This command makes uploading the key easy as it checks for your key and provides via the web browser automatic pageloads to github for the key upload.
+You do not have tou use this command.
 It is intenden for novice users.

     cloudmesh-installer git [clone|pull|status] [BUNDLE]